hbctraining/spatial_nanocourse/lessons/visum_hd.md

 Explain the inputs and outputs of space ranger.
 What is it doing?

 In the Visium HD assay, the barcodes are patterned in a continuous grid of 2x2 µm squares.
 By default, the Space Ranger pipeline creates 8x8 µm and 16x16 µm bins of gene expression data.
-Our Seurat object will have data from both of these binnings, but for the purposes of this lesson, we will use the 8µm binning. **Talk about binning in more detail**.
+Our Seurat object will have data from both of these binnings, but for the purposes of this lesson, we will use the 8µm binning. **Is this a good psot to talk about binning in more detail**.

-Provide the code in a dropdown.
-Provide a link to the web summary html, **TODO link to spaceranger report**
+* **Provide the spaceranger code in a dropdown.**
+* *Provide a link to the web summary html, **TODO link to spaceranger report**

 In the Visium HD assay, the barcodes are patterned in a continuous grid of 2x2 µm squares.
 By default, the Space Ranger pipeline creates 8x8 µm and 16x16 µm bins of gene expression data.
 For the purposes of this lesson, we will use the 16µm binning.